Academic Year 2017 - 2018

 In Year Admissions

 The casual admission process will follow LA guidelines that aim to make a casual admission placement within 10 school days.
+From January 2018, this will be undertaken directly with the school as the LA will no longer oversee the casual admission process.

 Casual Admissions when transferring schools without moving home